mitchellvitez/raspi-lights/README.md

 ### Procedures

 Another kind of code block in Pixll denotes a procedure.
-These have a name, followed by an initial array with syntax `> ` in front, then a list of transformations that will be done to the array on each step
+These have a name, followed by an initial array with syntax `> ` in front, then a list of transformations that will be done to the array on each step.
+You can optionally denote how many steps will run and how long each step will be (in seconds) by adding `<steps>@<seconds_per_step>` after the procedure name.
+The default is 20 steps at 0.2 seconds per step.

 ```
 # A procedure which starts with the array above and at each step shifts the hue by 12 colors, and rotates the array by 1 pixel